rafaelcaue/Benchmarks--AAMAS-13-and-EMAS-13-proceedings/README.md

 The benchmark script used is available at: http://shootout.alioth.debian.org/

 PS.
 Don't forget to update Jason codes 'basedir' value at line 2 build.xml with a correct path to the base directory where that build.xml for that code is.
 Also update jasonJar at line 10 build.xml with a correct path to the jason.jar located on your Jason install folder.

+For future benchmarks on agent oriented programming languages please refer to our website at: http://www.inf.pucrs.br/maop.benchmarking/